minio/mc/docs/minio-client-complete-guide.md

 ```

 ## 4. Test Your Setup
 `mc` is pre-configured with https://play.minio.io:9000, aliased as "play".
-It is a hosted Minio server for testing and development purpose.
+It is a hosted MinIO server for testing and development purpose.
 To test Amazon S3, simply replace "play" with "s3" or the alias you used at the time of setup.

 *Example:*